How freelancers should get feedback

 “The qualities they look for [in freelancers] are reliability, flexibility, adaptability [and the] ability to ‘hit the ground running’ and fit in with current team.”

-If freelancers provide these traits, Blue Marlin hinted they would be looked upon favourably the next time a creative agency decides, often at the last-minute, to hire external expertise.
+If freelancers provide these traits, Blue Marlin hinted that they would be looked upon favourably the next time a creative agency decides, often at the last-minute, to hire external expertise.

 Freelancers are then empowered to repay the favour: “Freelancers are our second virtual studio, therefore it is behoven on us, and all creative agencies, to treat them as they would permanent employees when it comes to feedback on their work.